 Data analytics tools are useful for many things, such as day-to-day business insights, customer preferences, growth opportunities, team productivity and industry intelligence.

-Although analytics tools are not intended to provide assistance in fixing accessibility issues, they can provide a comprehensive insight into the gaps in the user experience.
+Although analytics tools are not intended to provide assistance in resolving accessibility issues, they can provide a comprehensive insight into the gaps in the user experience.
 In other words, the hurdles that could potentially be related to accessibility issues.

-Data analytics tools can also help you find out more about your target audience and their lifestyle habits, which can be very helpful in designing a website that supports all the people in your target audience.
+Data analytics tools can also help you find out more about your target audience and their lifestyle habits, which can be very helpful when designing a website that supports all the people in your target audience.

 Let users test your website